nimanthaperera/SFTagnProbeUL/README.md

 # Comments by Nimantha

-##Steps that need to be followed to produce the SF

 Works with CMSSW_10_4_0

-###Steps:
+## Steps to produce the SFs:

-1. doSkim
+1. doSkim	-	Skims the ntuples with the initial selections.
-2. doBranch3
+2. doBranch3	-	Add the branches for pair_DeltaR and PF&Glb ID
-3. doWeight
+3. doWeight	-	Does pile up re-weighting
-4. doSkimdR
+4. doSkimdR	-	Cuts pair_DeltaR<0.8
-5. doSkimpe
+5. doSkimpe	-	remove the phase_space (eta<1.2 && pt<3.5)
-6. doFit2
+6. doFit2	-	Do the fitting and produce the root files with efficiencies

 All of this is executed together in doAll

+7. doPlot / doPlotRatio	-	Produce the relevant plots
+8. doSF 	-	Produce the root files anf JSON files with the SFs.

+The skimming, branching, adding weight & plotting tools are explained as follows int the original TnPUtilts repo.

 # Tag-and-Probe Utilities

 This repository holds a set of utilities/macros to work with Tag-and-Probe (TnP) ntuples.